BrianLipscombe/radiology-outpatient-board/README.md

 ## RESOLVED BUGS AND IMPROVEMENTS SINCE PREVIOUS SUBMISSION:

 * DEBUG mode is no longer turned on in production version of code.
-Within the app.py file debug=True was changed to debug=Flase.
+Within the app.py file debug=True was changed to debug=False.

 * In order to improve UI/UX, I changed the landing page to the log in page instead of landing directly onto the orders page.

-* In order to improve UI/UX, after a user logs in they are directed to the orders page within their profile, which they can add/edit/delete orders from.
+* In order to improve UI/UX, after a user logs in they are directed to the orders page within their profile, where they can add/edit/delete orders.

 * In order to improve UI/UX, I removed the 'log in' button from the top navbar while the user is already on the log in page.